Do What You Can to Ease Side Effects of Treatment for Esophageal Cancer

 Breakthrough vomiting.
 This occurs despite treatment to prevent it.
 It requires additional treatment.

 Refractory vomiting.
-This occurs after one or more chemotherapy treatments--essentially, you're no longer responding to antinausea treatments.
+This occurs when you're no longer responding to antinausea treatments.

 To prevent nausea, take these actions.
 Most nausea can be prevented: